AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/paymentFormTypeStars$Input.md

 Version of [paymentFormTypeStars](paymentFormTypeStars.md) for method parameters.

-The payment form is for a payment in Telegram stars
+The payment form is for a payment in Telegram Stars

 ## Type declaration